andreafortuna/andreafortuna.github.com/about.md

 Raw Vegan, i love animals (*especially cats*), good food, travel, good books, good music and good cinema.

-I started working in the ICT sector as an analyst / programmer in a small software house and currently i'm an IT Architect in a large telecommunications company.
+I started working in the ICT sector as an analyst / programmer in a small software house and currently i'm an IT Architect in a big telecommunications company.

 In my free time i play the guitar and [develop applications](portfolio.html) for mobile devices (iOS, Android and Symbian).